-On June 27, 2022, SafeCast Limited filed a complaint against us in the United States District Court for the Western District of Texas.
+On June 27, 2022, SafeCast Limited filed a complaint against DISH Network in the United States District Court for the Western District of Texas.
 The complaint alleges that we infringe U.S. Patent No. 9,392,302, entitled "System for providing improved facilities in time-shifted broadcasts."
 On the same day, it brought complaints in the same court asserting infringement of the same patent against AT&T, Google, HBO, NBCUniversal, Paramount and Verizon.
-On September 13, 2022, we and SafeCast Limited filed a joint motion to have the case transferred to the United States District Court for the District of Colorado.
+On October 24, 2022, in response to the parties' joint motion, the Court ordered the case transferred to the United States District Court for the District of Colorado.